ValentinRicher/emotion-recognition-GAN/README.md

     ```

 - Evaluate the model
-    - if you want to test a specific model (here model-201)
+    - if you want to test a specific model
       ```
       python evaler.py --checkpoint_path ckpt_p
       ```